U.S. Route 13 in Pennsylvania: Philadelphia County

 US 13 crosses Cobbs Creek into the West Philadelphia section of the city of Philadelphia in Philadelphia County, where the name changes to Baltimore Avenue.
-Immediately after crossing the creek, the road comes to the Angora Loop at 61st Street, which serves as the terminus of SEPTA's Route 34 trolley line.
-At this point, the trolley tracks follow Baltimore Avenue as it continues through urban neighborhoods consisting of rowhomes along with a few businesses.
+Immediately after crossing the creek, the road comes to the Angora Loop at 61st Street, which serves as the terminus of the SEPTA Route 34 trolley line.
+At this point, the trolley tracks follow Baltimore Avenue as it continues through urban neighborhoods consisting of rowhouses along with a few businesses.
 The road curves to the east, passing through more urban development and crossing a set of SEPTA trolley tracks at 42nd Street.
 The Route 34 trolley line splits from Baltimore Avenue at 40th Street, where it heads into a subway tunnel at the 40th Street Portal.
 The road heads into the University City neighborhood and becomes four lanes at the 39th Street/Woodland Avenue intersection, at which point it runs between the University of Pennsylvania campus to the north and the Philadelphia VA Medical Center to the south.
 A block later, Baltimore Avenue ends and US 13 turns north onto four-lane divided University Avenue.
 The route continues north through the university campus and becomes 38th Street as it reaches an intersection with Spruce Street, where a SEPTA trolley track begins to follow the northbound lanes of the road.
 The roadway intersects Walnut Street, which is one-way westbound and carries the westbound direction of PA 3.
 At this point, westbound PA 3 becomes concurrent with southbound US 13, and 38th Street continues north through commercial areas.
 The road crosses one-way Chestnut Street, which carries eastbound PA 3, before coming to the junction with two-way Market Street, where westbound PA 3 turns onto southbound US 13 from Market Street.
 US 13 continues to follow four-lane divided 38th Street north, with the SEPTA trolley track splitting west at Filbert Street.
 The road passes to the east of Penn Presbyterian Medical Center before it comes to an intersection with Powelton Avenue.